Chapter 24 – Problems in Canberra’s ANU – 1968-9

 And he had obviously forgotten how in 1962 he had tried to recruit me to set up a China economic research group.

-(In an empire-building move typical of ANU politics, Chinese-studies was soon to be taken over those Japan research academics, in partnership with non-Chinese speaking academics, claiming expertise on China.)
+(In an empire-building move typical of ANU politics, Chinese-studies was soon to be taken over those Japan research academics, in partnership with some non-Chinese speaking academics, claiming expertise on China.)

 Meanwhile Fitzgerald, who had finished his Ph.D. work on the topic of Overseas Chinese in Asia, had moved into the China slot in the ANU Asian Studies department.